nachojeda/genAI/README.md

 - [Acknowledgements](#acknowledgements)

 ## About the Project
 This project aims to showcase a range of use cases where Generative AI is making a significant impact.
-From art and music creation to solving complex industry problems, Generative AI is a rapidly evolving field with immense potential.
+From exctracting information from personal databases to solving complex industry problems, Generative AI is a rapidly evolving field with immense potential.

 ## Use Cases
 Here, you'll find various examples and case studies that demonstrate the practical applications of Generative AI.
-Each use case is presented with detailed explanations and, where applicable, code samples and demonstrations.
+Each use case is presented with detailed explanations and code samples.

 ### List of Use Cases:
-- AI in Art and Design
-- AI in Music Composition
-- AI in Healthcare
-- AI in Finance
-- AI in Content Creation
+- PDF Info Exctraction
 - [More to be added]

 ## Getting Started